What is the nurse's correct response when a patient refuses dressing change after surgery?

 Enhance your nursing skills with the Swift River Fundamentals Test.
 Prepare thoroughly by practicing multiple-choice questions equipped with hints and detailed explanations.
 Get ready to ace your exam!

-When a patient refuses a dressing change after surgery, the most appropriate action is to respect the patient's wishes.
-It is crucial to recognize that patients have the right to make choices regarding their own care, including the option to refuse certain treatments or procedures.
+The appropriate response when a patient refuses a dressing change after surgery is to first respect the patient's autonomy and wishes.
+Patient autonomy is a fundamental principle in healthcare, emphasizing that patients have the right to make decisions about their own bodies and treatment.

 Subscribe